 (ROUGH CUT ONLY – NO REPORTER NARRATION)

-The incident comes on top of a slew of recent problems with Boeing’s new Dreamliner aircraft.
-The sophisticated new plane, the world’s first mainly carbon-composite airliner, suffered two fuel leaks, a battery fire, a wiring problem, brake computer glitch and cracked cockpit window last week.
+Wednesday’s incident follows a series of mishaps for the new Dreamliner.
+The sophisticated plane, the world’s first mainly carbon-composite airliner, has suffered fuel leaks, a battery fire, wiring problem, brake computer glitch and cracked cockpit window in recent days.